 In addition, China, one of Airbnb’s fastest-growing markets, and cities near Shanghai, which has seen 100% domestic listing growth over the past year, are attracting lots of travelers this year.
 Suzhou and Hangzhou both offer beautiful old canals and pagodas, with temples, gardens and arched bridges.
 Xi’an, one of the oldest cities in China, is home to famed archaeological sites such as the Bingmayong (or Terra Cotta Army) and spicy food worth the trip.

 Airbnb vs. Hotels

 Average rates for an entire home on Airbnb is the same or lower for the cost of a single hotel room.
 The average cost of an Airbnb rental is $160.47.
 Studies show that over 50% of Airbnb users in 2016 gladly used Airbnb to replace a traditional hotel stay.

 In Europe, Airbnb is anywhere from 8% to 17% cheaper than a regional hotel’s average daily rate, while in the top 25 markets in the U.S., Airbnb is 6% to 17% cheaper than hotels in those markets.
 Studies project that by 2018, overall lodging occupancy in the U.S. and Europe will fall to 66.8% from 67.6% in 2016.
 And because the hotel industry saw its second-lowest level of nightly rate growth in 2016 in 20 years, Airbnb will likely take over hotels’ revenues.

 HVS Global Hospitality Services estimated that hotels lose approximately $450 million in direct revenues per year to Airbnb.
-Between September 2014 and August 2015, 480,000 hotel room nights were reserved while over 2.8 million room nights were booked on Airbnb.
+Between September 2014 and August 2015, there were 4.8 million hotel guests every night, while 2.8 million guests had booked nights on Airbnb.